dutangc/CASdatasets/man-md/eusavingsurrender.md

 # European surrender dataset from the direct channel

+## Description

  The `eusavingULnoPS` dataset is based on unit-linked saving products with no profit sharing sold in an unknown European country.
-Those insurance policies are observed between 1999 and 2008: entries and exits are possible. `eusavingULnoPSperYr/perQtr/perMth` are repeated version per year, per quarter or per month of `eusavingULnoPS`

-such that a policy is repeated per time interval as long as it stays in-force.
+Those insurance policies are observed between 1999 and 2008: entries and exits are possible. `eusavingULnoPSperYr/perQtr/perMth` are repeated version per year, per quarter or per month of `eusavingULnoPS` such that a policy is repeated per time interval as long as it stays in-force.

 ```r
 data(eusavingULnoPSperYr)